Lena-Kemmelmeier/comp-org-pa1/README.md

 In this particular problem, the only instruction we are dealing with is adding unsigned hex numbers.
 To make the adding of the integers easier for me, I typecast the hex values as unsigned integers and just converted them back to hex for when I had to display the results back to the user.

 To check overflow, I checked whether the resulting sum for any addition was less than either of the operands.
 If it was, overflow occurred, and this was the case for the ADD 0xFFFFFFFF 0x1 instruction (with the rest, there was no overflow).
 From what I can see, I believe the outputs of my addition operations are correct.

-If there are any issues with my running my program please let me know!
-My github link is https://github.com/Lena-Kemmelmeier/cs219-pa1 if there are any reasons why the file is not working.